theabdulhadi/spotify-playlist-reconstruction/README.md

 <h1 align="center">Spotify Project</h1>

 ### Project Overview
-This project is part of my Master's program: "Machine Learning I".

 Spotify's music streaming service allows users to create personalized playlists and manage family accounts.
 Due to a server hack, data regarding `user` and `top_year` for some songs were deleted.